GeneralSergal/ORP/SYSTEM_MAP.md

 It describes how all components interact as a single epistemic pipeline.

-It is not an evaluation tool.
+It is not an evaluation component.
+It is a system specification.

 ---

 ## System Version

-ORP v2.0 (Unified System)
+ORP v2.0 (Unified System Architecture)

-All components operate under a shared system version.
+All components operate under a shared system version (v2.0).

-Sub-versions are allowed per file but must remain compatible with ORP v2.0.
+Sub-versions are allowed per file but must remain structurally compatible with v2.0.

 ---